 - Supports parents in developing their understanding of teaching and learning in the foundation stage, for example through sharing weekly themes and learning intentions

 - Support and extend children’s learning through play.

 - Make regular observations of children’s learning to assess their progress and inform future planning.

 - Make ongoing formative assessments through observations, assessment and planning.

-- make summative assessments and share findings with parents at two points: between 24 and 36 months in the prime areas of learning and at the end of the EYFS in the EYFS profile
+- Make summative assessments and share findings with parents at the end of the EYFS in the EYFS profile.

 - Write a comprehensive report about the child at the end of each academic year.

-- Meet with parents three times a year at parent’s evening
+- Meet with parents at least twice a year at parent’s evenings.

 4. CHARACTERISTICS OF EFFECTIVE LEARNING

 We support the children in engaging and learning with other people and their environment through playing and exploring, active learning and creating and thinking critically.
 We believe that these characteristics underpin all learning and development.

 Our early years setting follows the curriculum as outlined in the latest version of the EYFS statutory framework that applies from September 2021.